-I asked Peter what is needed to induce someone like me to start to pray and pray regularly.
-Peter continued from where we had left off that morning.
+James asks Peter what is needed to induce someone like him to start to pray and pray regularly.
+Peter continued from where they had left off.

 Introducing Anita Doyle